veikkonyfors/blog/_posts/2022-11-04-kotlin-constructors.md

 Suzuki Dr750 750 100

 Per the experience so far, I am going to stick on the primary constructor method in simpler cases.
-When some more functionality is required for some of the properties, like getters or initializers, I will specify all the properties in body.
+When some more functionality is required for some of the properties, like custom getters or setters, or initializers, I will specify all the properties in body.

 ## Secondary constructors